omoyal/openshift_admins_for_devops_workshop/Day 3/Lab-3_B_scc.md

 cp ubi-image/imageset-config.yaml .

 # Push the image directly into the local Quay registry
 oc-mirror --config=imageset-config.yaml --from file://ubi-image docker://$(hostname):8443 --v2
+(See if you need to Login Again to your Quay Artifactory - Podman login....)

 # Deploy the IDMS on tje cluster
 oc apply -f ubi-image/working-dir/cluster-resources/itms-oc-mirror.yaml